danyshaanan/dupes/README.md

 ### TODOs
 Output:

-* Add option to group/sort results by containing folders, or by size, or by amount of duplicates.
+* Add timestamp to resultObject.
+* Add a `dupes-read` command to read a dupes.json file with various options.
+* Make `dupes-read` show the 'ago' representation of the timestamp (in color, like nsyrc).
 * Pretify output.

 Other: